hamediut/PoreEditGAN/README.md

 ## Usage
+Here you can find some guidelines and example to run the scripts for microstructure characterisation using Statistical microstructure descriptors (SMDs) and editing the pores using our trained models.
+The codes here are for images of size 512 by 512 pixels.
+For smaller images (256 by 256), see the branch ``feature-res256``.
 ### Overview

-There several scripts that need to be run in order for editing an image.
-Here is a summary of scripts.
+Here is the summary of scripts in this repository:

 - ``SMDs.py``: Computes Statistical microstructure descriptors (SMDs) in each image.